scriban/scriban/doc/runtime.md

 The default culture when running a template is `CultureInfo.InvariantCulture`

-You can change the culture used to when rendering numbers/date/time and parsing date/time by pushing a new Culture to a `TemplateContext`
+You can change the culture that is used when rendering numbers/date/time and parsing date/time by pushing a new Culture to a `TemplateContext`

 ```C#
 var context = new TemplateContext();